djalbat/murmuration/README.md

 ### Generating statements

-Statements are generated dynamically, in a similar vein to an ORM, in this case with a simple, promise-like syntax.
+Statements are generated dynamically with a simple, promise-like syntax.

-In the first example, a `SELECT` statement is generated that checks an `account` table and returns an `id` should the email address and password match:
+In the first example, a row is selected should its email address and password match the given values:

 ```
 const using = require("../using");